Metabolic Bone Clinic

 Our physicians, nurse practitioners and nurses are experts in Nephrology, Endocrinology, Complex Health, Genetics, Gastroenterology and Radiology.
 We provide genetic counseling, evaluations for and support access to care for nutritional, hormonal, or metabolic abnormalities, and we provide dentistry consultations.

-- Laboratory evaluation to identify any nutritional, hormonal, or metabolic abnormalities
+- Laboratory evaluation to identify nutritional, hormonal, or metabolic abnormalities

 - Comprehensive genetic counseling and evaluation available for congenital and familial causes of metabolic bone disease

-- Potential for enrollment in research studies investigating the efficacy and safety of medications to treat low bone density in children and adolescents
+- Potential for enrollment in research studies investigating the efficacy and safety of medications to treat low bone mass in children and adolescents

-- Dentistry consultations available for patients receiving bisphosphonate treatment
+- Dentistry consultations available for patients with bone disorders including those receiving bisphosphonate treatment

 - Nutrition assessments performed as needed